laviKetner/OthelloGame/README.md

 The target of the game is to have the majority of disks/pieces turned to display your color when the last playable empty square is filled.

 ## Play mode:
-* Human VS Human - Two player
+* Human VS Human - Two players
 * Human VS AI    - Single player
 * Online         - Play against human online